xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-bvi-interfaces.md

 BVI interfaces are designed in such a way that every feature attachment affects all NPUs on the Line Card.
 TCAM entries are always programmed across all LCs, regardless of interface membership.
 This is platform independent and should behave the same across all XR platforms.
 When it comes to the individual line card level, TCAM entries are programmed across all NPUs on the particular line card, regardless of interface membership.

 To understand this behaviour, we need to recap what we discussed in the earlier section w.r.t BVI.
-BVI has no mapping to specific Physical port / LC.
+BVI has no mapping to a particular Physical port / LC.
 BVI is rather an entity of Bridge Domain.
 In XR, BVI has been defined globally just as a Bridge Domain.
 Hence it is present on all LCs.
 Another important consideration for this implementation is modification of the configurations.
 If we want to add or remove BVI entries in each LC dynamically - based on the presence of a local AC (from that LC) in the given BD it has a lot of overhead.
 Hence we allocate resources on all the NPU's of the LCs and also from PI perspective we replicate that on all LCs.

 <div class="highlighter-rouge">
 <pre class="highlight">